MIST: An Efficient Approach for Software-Defined Multicast in Wireless Mesh Networks: Conclusion

 \section{Conclusion}

 In this paper, we introduced an original approach for multicast in wireless mesh networks, which not only supports network functions implemented at different nodes for the multicast service but also considers interference.
 The bicriteria minimum interference Steiner tree (MIST) formulation, along with the demonstrated properties and algorithmic design techniques, contributes to a comprehensive understanding of the problem.
-As a highlight, the derived properties of the MIST problem have led to the algorithm design that approximates MIST with guaranteed performance, which is difficult to find in heuristic approaches.
 These provide valuable insights for future studies in this research direction.
 In the paper, to ease the representation and simplify the analysis, we have focused on one multicast request at a time and assumed a fixed access point serving as the root of the Steiner tree.
 For future research, these assumptions may be relaxed, e.g., including geographical proximity rules and handling multiple multicast orchestrations.

+\paragraph*{Acknowledgments} The authors thank Dr.~Benjamin Raichel for his insightful discussions regarding the non-metric properties of the two objectives.